 Who Is Eligible For A VA Cash-Out Refinance?

 For starters, you don’t need to already hold a VA loan to access the program.
 Regardless of whatever type of conventional mortgage (15-year, 30-year, adjustable-rate (ARM), etc.) you have, it’s possible to access funding for a VA cash-out loan.

 However, you do need to be eligible for the program – and only certain individuals qualify.
 To satisfy the minimum requirements necessary to obtain a VA loan, applicants must have:

 - Served on active duty for a minimum of 24 continuous months, or mobilized for 90 days

 - Provided 6 years of creditable service in the Reserves or National Guard or at least 90 days under Title 10 or Title 32, with at least 30 being consecutive

 - Been the surviving spouse of a service member who died in the line of duty

 To unlock access to VA loan benefits, you’ll need to furnish your lender with a copy of a Department of Veteran Affairs Certificate of Eligibility (COE), which confirms that you have met the minimum requirements necessary to qualify for the loan.
 Any applying veterans and servicemembers must have been discharged under honorable conditions.

 To qualify to convert the total amount of your home equity into cash, you’ll need to meet the individual lenders’ minimum credit score requirements and standards for debt-to-income ratios (DTIs).
 In addition, the home that you’re refinancing must also be your primary residence.

 VA Cash-Out Refinance Rates Vs. Standard Cash-Out Refinance Rates

 Backed by the Department of Veterans Affairs, VA cash-out refinances are generally considered less risky by lenders.
 As a result, rates are typically lower than they are for cash-out refinances on conventional home loans.
 Be sure to check out today’s mortgage rates to get the latest information.

 You will also be liable for closing costs (common expenses paid for a mortgage, such as appraisal fees, loan origination fees, title insurance, etc.) at the time that you close on a VA cash-out refinance.
-You may also be required to pay a VA cash-refinancing fee.
+You may also be required to pay a VA cash-refinancing fee, or origination fee.